jramtos/hate_groups/README.md

 * [shapes](/data/shapes): folder with the geometries of US States and Territories.

-## 2. Brief Analysis of Data
+## 2. Analysis of Data

-Before building an interactive dashboard to map us-hate crimes and hate groups towards immigrant communities, we developed a brief analysis of the data, particularly focusing on Latin and Hispanic communities.
-The overall analysis is in [report.pdf](report.pdf) and the code is in [analysis_hate_data.ipynb](analysis_hate_data.ipynb)
+The analysis of the data, literature review and observed facts about hate towards immigrant communities (particularly Hispanic communities) are compiled in [report.pdf](report.pdf) and the code is in [analysis_hate_data.ipynb](analysis_hate_data.ipynb).

 ## 3. Building Dashboard Framework